 What is backup withholding?

 IRS backup withholding requires you to withhold tax from payments that normally are not subject to withholding.
-Backup withholding ensures the government gets the taxes it is due.
+Backup withholding is a percentage that ensures the government gets its taxes.

 Is anyone exempt from backup withholding?